BenchMarker: An Education-Inspired Toolkit for Highlighting Flaws in Multiple-Choice Benchmarks: A Report Card for Benchmarks

 \subsection{The Writing Errors for \nlp{} to Address}

-We advise focusing on fixing writing errors, so~we now study the most common ones in our datasets to guide these efforts.
-On student-based (standardized tests) and non-student-based \mcq{}s, five flaws emerge: ambiguous question stems, not clearly asking questions in the stem, unclear language, grammatical inconsistency in questions and choices, and implausible distractors (Figure~\ref{fig:writing_flaws}).
-The first four lead to unclear \mcq{}s, an issue text simplification research has long been working to remedy \cite{chandrasekar-etal-1996-motivations}.
-The last issue links to distractor difficulty, matching recent education efforts in \mm{}-based distractor generation \cite{mcnichols2023automated, lee-etal-2025-generating-plausible}.
-As the same writing flaws plague \mcq{}s in \nlp{} and education---and both are building solutions---there is a clear opportunity for the fields to collaborate on~tools that fix these flaws.
+Writing errors are pervasive (\cref{subsection:eval_benchmark}) and shift \mm{} ranks (\cref{subsection:impact}), so we advise researchers to focus on fixing them.
+To inform these efforts, we now study the most common writing errors in our datasets.
+On student-based (standardized tests) and non-student-based \mcq{}s, five flaws emerge: ambiguous question stems, indirectly asking questions, unclear language, grammatical inconsistency in questions and choices, and implausible distractors (Figure~\ref{fig:writing_flaws}).
+The first four lead to unclear \mcq{}s, an issue text simplification research has been working to remedy \cite{chandrasekar-etal-1996-motivations}.
+The last links~to distractor difficulty, matching recent education efforts in \mm{} distractor generation \cite{mcnichols2023automated, lee-etal-2025-generating-plausible}.
+As similar writing errors plague \mcq{}s in \nlp{} and education---and both are building solutions---there is a clear opportunity for the fields to collaborate on~tools to fix these flaws.